CampfireCoding/Head-Soccer/README.md

 Note: The window is resizable

+Double tap to dash after your bar is full.

 ### Player 1 Controls:
 * A and D keys to move left and right respectively
 * W to jump